ROCm/rocALUTION/docs/usermanual/singlenode.rst

 .. note:: For vectors, the user can specify source and destination offsets and thus copy only a part of the whole vector into another vector.

-.. doxygenfunction:: rocalution::LocalVector::CopyFrom(const LocalVector<ValueType>&, int, int, int)
+.. doxygenfunction:: rocalution::LocalVector::CopyFrom(const LocalVector<ValueType>&, int64_t, int64_t, int64_t)

 Clone
 =====

 The copy operators allow you to copy the values of the object to another object, without changing the backend specification of the object.
-In many algorithms, you might need auxiliary vectors or matrices.
-These objects can be cloned with CloneFrom().
+In many algorithms, you might need auxiliary vectors or metrices.
+These objects can be cloned with ``CloneFrom()``.

 CloneFrom
 ---------

 .. doxygenfunction:: rocalution::LocalVector::CloneFrom
 .. doxygenfunction:: rocalution::LocalMatrix::CloneFrom

 CloneBackend
 ------------

 .. doxygenfunction:: rocalution::BaseRocalution::CloneBackend(const BaseRocalution<ValueType>&)

 Check
 =====

 .. doxygenfunction:: rocalution::LocalVector::Check
 .. doxygenfunction:: rocalution::LocalMatrix::Check

-Checks, if the object contains valid data.
+Checks if the object contains valid data.
 For vectors, the function checks if the values are not infinity and not NaN (not a number).
-For matrices, this function checks the values and if the structure of the matrix is correct (e.g. indices cannot be negative, CSR and COO matrices have to be sorted, etc.).
+For metrices, this function checks the values and if the structure of the matrix is correct (e.g. indices cannot be negative, CSR and COO metrices have to be sorted, etc.).

 Sort
 ====

 .. doxygenfunction:: rocalution::LocalMatrix::Sort

 Keying
 ======

 .. doxygenfunction:: rocalution::LocalMatrix::Key

-Graph Analyzers
+Graph analyzers
 ===============

 The following functions are available for analyzing the connectivity in graph of the underlying sparse matrix.

 * (R)CMK Ordering